 Influencing international and EU trade policies

-Irish Aid provides regular input on the development dimension of trade policy to the Trade Policy Unit of the Department of Jobs, Enterprise and Innovation.
-This Unit is responsible for formulating, developing and representing Ireland’s trade policies as a Member State of the EU and as a member of the WTO.
+Irish Aid within the Department of Foreign Affairs and Trade provides regular input on the development dimension of trade policy to the Trade Policy Unit of the Department of Business, Enterprise and Innovation.
+This Unit is responsible for formulating, developing and representing Ireland's trade policies as a Member State of the EU and as a member of the WTO.

 Economic Partnership Agreements (EPAs) are trade and development agreements between the EU and African Caribbean Pacific (ACP) countries, aimed at promoting trade while taking account of the development needs of the ACP countries.
-They are in operation with Caribbean, Eastern and Southern Africa countries, and Papua New Guinea.
+They are in operation with Caribbean countries; Cameroon; Cote d'Ivoire; Ghana; Eastern and Southern Africa countries (Comoros, Madagascar, Mauritius, Seychelles and Zimbabwe); Southern African Development Community countries (Botswana, Eswatini, Lesotho, Mozambique, Namibia and South Africa); and Pacific countries (Fiji, Papua New Guinea, Samoa and Solomon Islands).

-Irish Aid co-ordinates the implementation of Ireland’s responsibilities as an EU Member State party to the EPAs.
+Irish Aid within the Department of Foreign Affairs and Trade liaises with other relevant Government Departments on the implementation of Ireland's responsibilities as an EU Member State party to the EPAs.
 We are supportive of a successful conclusion of ongoing EPA negotiations with other regions, resulting in agreements that are supportive of the development and trade needs of ACP countries.

 Supporting 'Aid for Trade'

 The aim of 'Aid for Trade' is to help developing countries, particularly the LDCs, to build their capacity to trade.
 This allows them to promote and protect their own interests in WTO negotiations and to implement the WTO agreements that have been reached.